 C:\Program Files (x86)\Steam\steamapps\common\%GAME_TITLE%

-For a guide on adding exceptions to your anti-virus software, please contact the manufacturer or visit the official website of your anti-virus software.
+For a guide on adding exceptions to your security software, please contact the manufacturer or visit the official website of your security software.

 3. Give administrator privileges to Steam and the game